Alphafrey946/Upsampling_all_you_need/README.md

   <em>Flow for our proposed solution</em>
 </p>

+The reason behind our method is by leaking some position information with upsampling, and hope the network could "pick up" those clues.

 Our proposed method can be easily integrated into existing convolutional neural networks, similar to previous works in this area.